 - All pox or blisters of children with chicken pox or hand, foot and mouth disease must be crusted or dry before the child can return to school.

 - Children with a fever, diarrhea, or vomiting are not to be in school and cannot return for 24 hours after the fever, diarrhea, or vomiting has stopped.

 - Children with a fresh cold and runny nose are not to be in school.

 We contact parents immediately to report onset of an illness or an injury that has occurred at school.
 We complete incident reports and provide copies at the request of the parent.

 INCLEMENT WEATHER/ SCHOOL CLOSINGS

 There are two ways to hear about ECDC school closures due to inclement weather or other emergencies:

 - Follow school closure announcements for Mt.
 Lebanon School District.
 (We will close or delay when Mt.
 Lebanon does.)

 Your child should be dressed in play clothes and sturdy shoes such as tennis shoes.
-Clothing should allow freedom of movement and enable children maximum independence with toileting.
-(Sandals, dress shoes, long laces, strings from jacket hoods, and long dresses tend to impede movement or cause safety hazards.)
+Clothing should support safety, allow freedom of movement and enable children maximum independence with toileting.

 We encourage outdoor play as often as temperature and weather conditions allow.
 Dress your child according to the weather.